 Attribute Description ARCH Specifies the node's processor architecture.
 NODECFG[node013] ARCH=opteron CHARGERATE Allows a site to assign specific charging rates to the usage of particular resources.
 The CHARGERATE value may be specified as a floating point value and is integrated into a job's total charge (as documented in the Charging and Allocation Management section).
 This feature can only be used in conjunction with the AMCFG[] LOCALCOST flag which limits its use to cases where Moab calculates the full charge to be used by Moab Accounting Manager.
 NODECFG[DEFAULT] CHARGERATE=1.0 NODECFG[node003] CHARGERATE=1.5 NODECFG[node022] CHARGERATE=2.5 COMMENT Allows an organization to annotate a node via the configuration file to indicate special information regarding this node to both users and administrators.
 The COMMENT value may be specified as a quote delimited string as shown in the example that follows.
-Comment information is visible using checknode , mdiag , Moab Access Portal .
-NODECFG[node013] COMMENT="Login Node" ENABLEPROFILING Allows an organization to track node state over time.
+Comment information is visible using checknode , mdiag , Cluster Manager , and ENABLEPROFILING Allows an organization to track node state over time.
 This information is available using showstats-n .
 NODECFG[DEFAULT] ENABLEPROFILING=TRUE

 Attribute Description FEATURES Not all resource managers allow specification of opaque node features (also known as node properties).
 For these systems, the NODECFG parameter can be used to directly assign a list of node features to individual nodes.
-To set/overwrite a node's features, use FEATURES= (also known as node features) are set/overwrite a node's features, use FEATURES= (also known as node features in set/overwrite a node's features, use FEATURES+= (also known as node features, and the NODECFG (node) (also known as node features, use FEATURES+= (but in the Adjusting Default Limits section.
+To set/overwrite a node's features, use FEATURES= (X>; to append node features, use FEATURES+= (X>).
+NODECFG [node013] FEATURES+=gpfs, fastio The total number of supported node features is limited as described in the Adjusting Default Limits section.
 If supported by the resource manager, the resource manager specific manner of requesting node features/properties within a job may be used.
-(Within NODEFEATURE .)
+(Within TORQUE, use qsub -1 nodes= NODEFEATURE&gt; .)
 However, if either not supported within the resource manager or if support is limited, the Moab feature resource manager extension may be used.
 FLAGS Specifies various flags that should be set on the given node.
-Node flags must be so using the mschedctl-mconfig command.
-Do not set node flags in the moab.cfg ff Flags set in moab.cfg may conflict with settings controlled automatically by resource managers, Moab Web Services, or Viewpoint. • globalvars - The node has variables that may be used by triggers. • novmmigrations - Excludes this hypervisor from VM auto-migrations.
+Node flags must be set using the mschedctl-mconfig command.
+Do not set node flags in the moab.cfg file.
+Flags set in moab.cfg may conflict with settings controlled automatically by resource managers, Moab Web Services, or Viewpoint. • globalvars - The node has variables that may be used by triggers. • novmmigrations - Excludes this hypervisor from VM auto-migrations.
 This means that VMs cannot automatically migrate to or from this hypervisor while this flag is set.
-NODECFG[node1] FLAGS=NoVMMigrations To allow VMs to resume migrating, remove this flag using mschedctl -m config 'NODECFG[node1] FLAGS- = NoVMMigrations' or use a resource manager to unset the flag.
+To allow VMs to resume migrating, remove this flag using mschedctl -m config 'NODECFG[node1] FLAGS- =NoVMMigrations' or use a resource manager to unset the flag.
 Because both Moab and the RM report the novmmigration flag and the RM's setting always overrides the Moab setting, you cannot remove the flag via the Moab command when the RM is reporting it.
 GRES Many resource managers do not allow specification of consumable generic node resources.
 For these systems, the NODECFG parameter can be used to directly assign a list of consumable generic attributes to individual nodes or to the special pseudonode global , which provides shared cluster (floating) consumable resources.
-To set/overwrite a node's generic resources, use [:<COUNT>].
-(See Managing Consumable Generic Resources .)
-[NODECFG[node013] GRES=quickcalc:20
+To set/overwrite a node's generic resources, use GRES=<name< a="">[: <count>].
+(See Managing Consumable Generic Resources.)</count></name<>